Cold Chain Logistics: The Ultimate Guide for 2024

 With an increasing number of products traveling from around the globe into our homes, the role of cold chain logistics and refrigeration cannot be overstated.
 Fresh, temperature-sensitive goods like dairy products, meats and seafood, frozen foods, wine, medications and other items must be kept in a temperature-controlled environment throughout the sales cycle.
 Failure to do so could result in deterioration of product quality.
 It can even lead to an increased risk of illness for the end customer.

-The importance of cold chain logistics has recently been thrust into the spotlight by the race to develop and deliver COVID-19 vaccines.
-Several of the first vaccines to be approved—including those manufactured by Moderna and Pfizer—must be kept at extremely cold temperatures in order to maintain their efficacy.
-This raises challenges related to distribution and storage.
-The world is grappling with the monumental task of vaccinating billions of people against this devastating virus.
-As a result, cold chain logistics is finally being recognized for its critical role in global health and safety.
+The importance of cold chain logistics was most recently thrust into the spotlight by the race to develop and deliver COVID-19 vaccines.
+Several of the first vaccines to be approved—including those manufactured by Moderna and Pfizer—needed to be kept at extremely cold temperatures in order to maintain their efficacy.
+This raised challenges related to distribution and storage, as vaccines must be maintained at specific temperatures from the point of manufacture until they are administered.
+As the world grappled with the monumental task of vaccinating billions of people against the virus, cold chain logistics began to be recognized for its critical role in global health and safety.

 The Cold Chain Logistics Process